Short version: if RStudio on Windows 7 crashes when viewing vignettes in HTML format, it may be because those packages specify

 lubridate, the data munging is all so much cleaner and simpler.

-So without further ado here are:
+So without further ado here is the Github repository.

 Updates from RStudio support: